-When an issuer presents a financial statement line item in a more granular way outside the financial statements, it may be a component of a line item for which the component has been calculated in accordance with the accounting policies used to prepare the line item presented in the financial statements.
-Such a measure would not be a non-GAAP financial measure.
-However, in such a situation, the issuer should consider whether such a measure meets the definition of a supplementary financial measure.
+When an issuer presents a financial statement line item in a more granular way outside the financial statements, otherwise known as a disaggregation, that number is a component of a line item that has been calculated in accordance with the accounting policies used to prepare the line item presented in the financial statements.
+Such a financial measure would not be a non-GAAP financial measure because it is not a financial measure which excludes an amount that is included in, or includes an amount that is excluded from, the composition of the most directly comparable financial measure presented in the primary financial statements of the entity.
+However, even though such a measure would not be a non-GAAP financial measure, it may still meet the definition of a supplementary financial measure.

 For example, an issuer may disclose sales per square foot on a periodic basis to depict its financial performance.
-When the sales figure, included in sales per square foot, is extracted directly from the primary financial statements or is a component of such line item (where the component is calculated in accordance with the issuer's accounting policies used to prepare the line item presented in the financial statements), the "sales per square foot" measure would not meet the definition of a non-GAAP ratio but would meet the definition of a supplementary financial measure.
-However, if the sales figure is adjusted in any way, the "sales per square foot" measure in this example would meet the definition of a non-GAAP ratio.
+When the sales figure, included in sales per square foot, is extracted directly from the primary financial statements or is a component of such line item (when the component is calculated in accordance with the issuer's accounting policies used to prepare the line item presented in the financial statements), the "sales per square foot" measure would not meet the definition of a non-GAAP ratio but would meet the definition of a supplementary financial measure.
+However, if the sales figure is not calculated in accordance with the issuer's accounting policies, the "sales per square foot" measure in this example would meet the definition of a non-GAAP ratio.